 - Employ the Use of Apps that Eliminate Paper Usage

-There are various document handling applications running on PCs, tablets and smartphones that can efficiently enable an office or an individual to cut down on paper usage significantly.
+There are various document handling applications running on PCs, tablets, and smartphones that can efficiently enable an office or an individual to cut down on paper usage significantly.
 These apps are developed to store vital documents with an option of cloud storage securely.
-Some of this apps include:
+Some of these apps include: